Why Christians Suffer: Lessons from 1st Peter

 “Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ:” (1 Peter 1:6 & 7)

-“But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled;” (1 Peter 3:14)
+- “But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled;” (1 Pe 3:14)

-“Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you:” (1 Peter 4:12)
+- “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you:” (1 Pe 4:12)

 In America, however, there is very little suffering being experienced by believers.
 We live in a land of freedom.
 We can still worship the Lord without fear of reprisal.
-We know little of “counting the cost” in our relationship with God.
-We are well fed, we are warm in the winter and cool in the summer, we sit on cushioned seats; we have it made.
-Yet, if you were to carefully examine the hearts and attitudes of many believers today, you would find that they really do not fully appreciate the freedom and luxury that they have.
-They don’t recognize the wonderful place of liberty that God has given us here in the good ole U.S. of A. This is not to say that they haven’t experienced other forms of suffering, such as illnesses, etc.; but I am merely trying to point out that they are not suffering at the hands of their neighbors, or the government for worshipping Christ.
-Maybe, its because we are very carnal here in America.
-Paul says in 2 Timothy 3 that all that live godly shall suffer persecution.
+We know little of “counting the cost” for our relationship with God.
+Yes, there can be cultural and family pressure here in our part of the world, and sometimes believers experience workplace discrimination, but generally the price we pay here for our faith in Christ is mild compared to what Christians are facing in some other parts of the world.
+Here, we are well fed, we are warm in the winter and cool in the summer, we sit on cushioned seats; we have it made.
+Yet, if you were to carefully examine the hearts and attitudes of many believers today, you would find that we really do not fully appreciate the freedom and luxury that we have.
+We don’t recognize the wonderful place of liberty that God has given us here in the good ole U.S. of A. This is not to say that we haven’t experienced other forms of suffering, such as illnesses, etc.; but I am merely trying to point out that we are not suffering at the hands of our neighbors or the government for worshipping Christ.
+Maybe it’s because we are very carnal here in America.
+Paul says in 2 Timothy 3:12 that all that live godly lives shall suffer persecution.
 Maybe we are not as godly as those first century Christians.
+This isn’t to condemn us, but to challenge us—perhaps our comfort has made us complacent.

 There is something that Peter wrote in this epistle that I think we can all identify with, however:

-“Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul;” (1 Peter 2:11)
+- “Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul;” (1 Pe 2:11)

-Posted in Thoughts from 1 Peter by with 2 comments.
+Posted in Thoughts from 1 Peter and tagged 1 Peter, Christian living, flesh vs. Spirit, persecution, suffering by Phil Erickson with 3 comments.

 Amen Pastor.Thank you so much for this post.I think sometimes we as Christians take it for granted of our freedom to worship,What I am trying to say is there are country’s that Christians that can’t openly carry their Bibles they can’t worship openly they can not leave their Bibles in view in their homes fearing arrest or face torture and some cases being put to death.I pray that I will not forget the freedom